Afghan foes meet in bid to secure peace

 Dozens of powerful Afghans including bitter rivals met the Taliban in Doha on Sunday, discussing a possible ceasefire and the future of women and minorities after 18 years of conflict.

-Stakes are high for the talks which follow a week of direct engagement between the US and the Taliban with both sides eyeing a resolution to the bloody conflict.
+Stakes are high for the talks which looked set to continue into the night and follow a week of US-Taliban negotiations with both sides eyeing a resolution to the bloody conflict.

 Washington has said it wants to seal a political deal with the Taliban ahead of Afghan presidential polls due in September to allow foreign forces to begin to withdraw.